Review - Hell or High Water

 Hell or High Water (2016) Dir.
 David Mackenzie

-This new American bank heist film from David Mackenzie stars Chris Pin and Ben Foster as two brothers desperately trying to save their family business by stealing from the very banks they owe money to.
+This new American bank heist film from David Mackenzie stars Chris Pine and Ben Foster as two brothers desperately trying to save their family business by stealing from the very banks they owe money to.

 On their trail is a grizzled Jeff Bridges (is he ever not grizzled now?) as a close-to-retirement Texas Ranger Marcus Hamilton who along with his partner Alberto Parker (Gil Birmingham) are on the hunt for the criminals.
 Foster is great as the ex-con brother taking impulsive and violent risks whilst Pine supresses his Kirk mouthy-ness for a more subtle performance as a man going down the only path left to him.